spaceavocado/librarian/readme.md

 }
 ```

-- `result: Array` = The expression has been evaluated positively with given captured evaluation results.
+- `result: Match[]` = Matches found within the context.
-- `result: false` = The expression has been evaluated negatively.
+- `result: false` = Not matches found within the context.
-- `result: undefined` = The has not been evaluated, i.e this expression branch has not been needed to be evaluated.
+- `result: undefined` = The evaluable has not been executed, i.e this expression branch has not been needed to be executed.

 ---